mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ### We become more robust to employee absence

-A few times in the last few months, a member of TinyPilot's local staff has been out of work for several days at a time.
+A few times in the last few months, members of TinyPilot's local staff has been out of work for several days at a time.
 Some were planned vacations; others were due to illness.

 TinyPilot has enough redundancy that we were able to keep going without affecting customers, but it did [strain other parts of our systems](/retrospectives/2022/09/#build-redundancy-into-customer-support).

 If we outsourced manufacturing and fulfillment, it will become far easier for TinyPilot to handle employee absence.
-We wouldn't have to scramble to keep orders shipping, as we're out of that critical path.
+We wouldn't have to scramble to keep orders shipping, as we would no longer be in the critical path for fulfillment.

 ### Roles change for local staff